dualduelgames/website/homebrew/FantasyAge/KingdomsAndWarfareConversion.md

 I started converting some rules for MCDM's "Kingdoms and Warfare" book.
 Swapping out the 5E rules.
 I never finished it.

-{: .important }
+{: .note }
-Normal text replaces what is in the book.
+> Normal text replaces what is in the book.
-*Italic text specifies some changes to make for what is in the book.
+> *Italic text specifies some changes to make for what is in the book.
 (Such as changing 30 feet to 10 yards)*

 1. TOC
 {:toc}